Henrique Chaves

-Henrique Chaves (born 21 March 1997) is a Portuguese racing driver.
+Henrique Chaves Jr. (born 21 March 1997) is a Portuguese racing driver.

 Career

 Karting

 Born in Torres Vedras, Chaves entered karting in 2006, when he took the title in the Portuguese Championship and Portuguese Cup in the Cadets Class.
 Chaves raced in karting until the 2015, collecting further titles in the Rotax Mini Class, Kf3, X30 and X30 Shifter classes of the Portuguese Championship, double title in the X30 class of the Spanish Championship, while his most notable karting achievement was the second place in the KZ2 category of the Spanish championship as well as the second place in the Iame X30 Finals in 2015.

 Formula Renault

 Chaves driving at Monza during the 2015 Formula Renault 2.0 NEC.

 Chaves made his single seaters debut on the 2-litre Formula Renault machinery, competing in the Formula Renault 2.0 Northern European Cup full-time with AVF.
 He had twelve point-scoring finishes, while his highest-finishing position was the final race of the season at Hockenheim, where he finished fifth.
 He had a thirteenth place in the championship.
 He also has competed in the three round of the 2015 Eurocup Formula Renault 2.0.

 Chaves stayed for another season with AVF for double full-time campaign in both Eurocup and NEC.
 He had seven point-scoring finishes in Eurocup and finished the season eleventh.
-While in the NEC he failed to improve his championship position, having just one finish in the top-five in the first race at Spa.
+While in the NEC, he failed to improve his championship position, having just one finish in the top-five in the first race at Spa.

 Chaves competing at Barcelona during the 2017 Formula Renault Eurocup finale.

-In 2017 Chaves concentrated on Eurocup, continuing with AVF.
-Henrique managed to score his first podium in the Formula Renault category, when he finished second in the first race at Silverstone.
-But he wasn't able to keep the momentum and after a couple of difficult races in Monaco and Pau he went on to score eight more point-scoring finishes, which led him to the twelfth place in the drivers' standings.
+In 2017, Chaves concentrated on Eurocup, continuing with AVF.
+He managed to score his first podium in the Formula Renault category, when he finished second in the first race at Silverstone.
+However, he wasn't able to keep the momentum, and after a couple of difficult races in Monaco and Pau he went on to score eight more point-scoring finishes, which led him to the twelfth place in the drivers' standings.